 4. Triggered push notifications

 Enhance your buyer’s journey through triggered push notification campaigns.
 With triggered campaigns, you can use push notifications as a proactive medium to follow your buyer’s journey.
 It enables you to push a series of automated messages based on predefined rules and real-time data collected after subscribers enter the campaign funnel.

-Create different types of campaigns based on your marketing strategy – open-ended campaigns or closed campaigns.
+Create different types of campaigns based on your push notification marketing strategy – open-ended campaigns or closed campaigns.
 An open-ended campaign enables you to send a series of notifications without an exit trigger.
 Once the subscriber receives all the notifications in the series you’ve planned, the campaign ends.
-A closed campaign is where you lay out a predefined goal, and once your subscriber completes the action, they exit campaign.
+A closed campaign is where you lay out a predefined goal, and once your subscriber completes the action, they exit the campaign.
 They no longer receive the remaining notifications in the series.

 - Personalize your automated communication: Add a human touch to your scheduled push notifications.
 Create different custom attributes and interact with your subscribers personally.

 - Determine your target audience: Create custom target groups of subscribers if you have a specific set of audience in mind.

 - Define entry trigger conditions and set goals to convert subscribers based on the page visited: This is the entry point for anyone becoming a part of your funnel.
 Based on the pages visited by the user, determine who is qualified to receive your series of notifications.
 Also, set predefined goals that act as exit points for your closed campaigns.
 This means subscribers convert and drop out of the campaign as soon as they hit a goal.
 Choose the desired final action or destination page where you want your buyer’s journey to end.